 Culture The Beauty of Africa

-9 Famous Ethiopian Tribes With Irrestistible Traditions
+9 Famous Ethiopian Tribes and Their Traditions

 Written by Jesca

 If you’re interested in learning about different cultures, then you’ll love this blog post about Ethiopian tribes and their traditions.
 From the Mursi tribe and their lip plate stretching ceremonies to the Hamar tribe and their bull-jumping rite of passage, you’ll get a fascinating glimpse into the lives of some of Ethiopia’s most interesting people.
+So sit back, relax, and enjoy this cultural crash course on Ethiopian tribes!

 What is the Best Tribe in Ethiopia?